-Information about derivative instruments and derivative activity

-The following table sets forth the gross fair value of MPT's derivative asset and liability contracts by major risk type as of December 31, 2018 and 2017, and their location on the fair value hierarchy table in Note 5.
-The fair value of the various derivative asset and liability contracts are included in the derivative contracts, at fair value assets and liabilities on the statement of net assets of the MPT.
+Information about derivative instruments and derivative activity the derivative contracts, at fair value assets and liabilities on the statement of net assets of the MPT.
 The fair values of these derivatives are presented on a gross basis, prior to the application of the impact of counterparty and collateral netting as permitted by the MPT's investment advisors' bilateral ISDA Master Agreements.